 - Italian Dressing: If you have a few extra minutes, the recipe below includes a homemade Italian dressing that is easy to make with pantry ingredients.
 You can also use store-bought Italian dressing to dress the salad.

-- If you are making homemade dressing, prepare it first and then set it aside while you prepare the salad.
+- Make the dressing.
+If you are making homemade dressing, prepare it first and then set it aside while you prepare the salad.
 To make the dressing, whisk together all of the dressing ingredients according to the recipe below.

-- Add all of the salad ingredients, except for the Parmesan cheese, to a large bowl.
+- Combine the salad ingredients, except for the Parmesan cheese, in a large bowl.

 - Pour the dressing over the salad, a little bit at a time, and toss to combine.
 Continue adding dressing until the salad is dressed to your liking.